xcp-ng/xcp-ng-org/docs/storage.md

 xe sr-create name-label='CEPH' shared=true device-config:device=/dev/rbd/rbd/xen1 type=lvm content-type=user
 ```

-You will probably want to configure ceph further so that the block device is mapped on reboot.
+You will probably want to configure Ceph further so that the block device is mapped on reboot.

 For the full discussion about Ceph in XCP-ng, see this forum thread: <https://xcp-ng.org/forum/topic/4/ceph-on-xcp-ng>